UKS2: Fuji

 RE

-PE days: Monday and Wednesday
+PE days: Tuesday and Friday

 Home Learning: Homework will be set on a Friday.
 Activities and reading logs can be accessed via our online learning platform, Learning with Parents.
 Times Table Rockstars and Complete Maths Tutor logins have been issued to children but are available from class teachers.